 From a black-hole universe with a white-hole twin

 If we suppose our universe to be an expanding black-hole universe with a contracting white-hole universe twin, then we find a rationale for time, the arrow of time, relativity, dark-matter, dark-energy, mass, space etc where the complexity of our universe, as with all organic systems, arises because of time... read more...

 In the film The Matrix, the central theme was that our universe is not real, it is just a series of numbers...

 The film was inspired by Pythagoras and Plato.
 In physics it is called a Mathematical Universe Hypothesis or MUH and relates to the origin of mathematics... is mathematics a human invention or do we discover it just as Columbus 'discovered' America (for example)... does the formula for a triangle exist in the same sense as an apple exists, could that solid chair upon which I sit be just a mathematical formula and so on...

 The answer may be quite simple, I propose that the universe uses a well-known technique called modulation ... read more...

 In which Pythagoras suggests an alternative

 In a theory known as the Harmony of the Spheres (or Music of the Spheres), Pythagoras proposed that the Sun, Moon and planets each emit their own unique 'hum' based on their orbital revolution.

 When we follow this line of reasoning to its logical conclusion and do the mathematics, we find a solution for gravity that can also be applied to the nucleus, the atom and to molecules.
-The GUT Grand Unified Theory becomes the Greek Unified Theory.
-We see that the moon is not orbiting the earth, Newton's apple didn't fall ...
+The GUT Grand Unified Theory of physics then becomes a Greek Unified Theory.
+Pythagorean gravity suggests that the moon is not orbiting the earth, Newton's apple didn't fall ...

 Śūnyatā (emptiness or nothingness)